The Right System

-Our three main upper Ex prosthetic systems are a body powered heavy duty system, ETD myo hooks, and myo I-limbs or digits.
-We find these three combinations provide the widest variety of care and function.
+The three upper extremity prosthetic systems we offer are a body powered heavy duty system, ETD myo hooks, and myo I-limbs or digits.
+We find these combinations provide the widest variety of care and function.

 From a clinical perspective, there is a big difference in function between the two types of myoelectric hands.
-The "three jaw chuck" design hand only offers gross grasp and tripod pinch (index, middle finger and thumb).
-Due to this, individuals using this style device are not able to perform ADL's as proficiently which require fine motor skill such as buttoning shirts, etc. without the use of additional adaptive equipment.
+The “three jaw chuck” design hand only offers gross grasp and tripod pinch (index, middle finger and thumb).
+Due to this, individuals using this style device are not able to perform activities of daily living (ADLs) as proficiently which require fine motor skill such as buttoning shirts, etc. without the use of additional adaptive equipment.

 If the dominant hand is the amputated hand, it is very difficult to develop acceptable penmanship and signature.
 It is very hard to change hand dominance in an adult to be able to write.
 Since the “three jaw chuck” style digits are limited in articulation or fixed, visibility is limited and the individual will have difficulty seeing what they are doing.
 This is also true when trying to write.
 The i-limb’s fingers are slender and are able to move proportionally as well as individually, enhancing the client control of grasp needs, something that is not available with other myoelectric hands.

-Human Tech is committed to provide the highest satisfaction to the individuals requiring artificial limb prosthesis.
-We fulfill this commitment by bringing the latest technologies in limb prosthesis which helps us to get the right fit and required comfort to the individuals so that they are able to lead a more confident life.
+Human Technology and its affiliates are committed to providing the highest satisfaction to individuals requiring an artificial limb prosthesis.
+We fulfill this commitment by bringing the latest technologies in upper limb prosthetics which helps us to get the right fit and required comfort to the individuals so that they are able to lead a more confident and productive life.